-New IES components released for Monodraught hybrid ventilation solution
+New IES components released for Monodraught hybrid ventilation solution - Webinar recording now available

 IES and Monodraught have announced the release of new performance components, now available in the IES Virtual Environment (IESVE) software suite, for Monodraught’s Hybrid Thermal Mixing (HTM®) ventilation system.
 IES and Monodraught have collaborated previously to develop several Performance Components.
 The new components sits within the IESVE ApacheHVAC Application.